 Here is a reason you should not fall into the trap (aside from the legal ramifications): You don't know who you are dealing with.
-I've actually went online, checked some of these companies out, and noticed that none of them provides an address.
+I've actually gone online, checked some of these companies out, and noticed that none of them provides an address.
 Surprised?
 Not really.
 If I were breaking a law, I'd want to remain anonymous as well.
-A reputable company will always display its full address as well as the names of their board of directors.
+A reputable company will always display its full address as well as the names of its board of directors.
 So the lack thereof should sound off an alarm in your head.

 Another problem with fake Rolexes is the after-sales service.
 While these companies do offer a warranty, can you really trust a firm that is breaking the law in the first place, and whose exact geographical location is a mystery?

 Also, there is always a good chance that sooner or later these operations will be shut down.
-They will likely re-appear under a different name, since they don't want to give up their share of a very lucrative market.
-In the meantime you can't be sure they won't skip town with your money in their pockets.
+They will likely re-appear under a different name since they don't want to give up their share of a very lucrative market.
+In the meantime, you can't be sure they won't skip town with your money in their pockets.